ertugruldmr/ElevatorSimulationWithThreads/README.md

 This project is a simulation of a elevator working.It was Used java Threads for simulation.This project developed for learning that concepts Multithreading, Concurrency, Resource Allocation.
 ## Project description

-check "Project Description.pdf" where in the "Project Material" folder if you want to know project description about problem,goal of the project etc.
+Check "Project Description.pdf" where in the "Project Material" folder if you want to know project description about problem,goal of the project etc.

-## Method & which used in this project
+## Method which used in this project

-check "Rapor.pdf" file where in the "Report and Outputs" folder if you want to know project how to build.
+Check "Rapor.pdf" file where in the "Report and Outputs" folder if you want to know project how to build.

 ## PROJECT SUMMARY